Safe Transport Victoria: Inquiry details and ongoing regulatory responsibilities

 The Premier indicated that reforming the Victorian taxi industry would occur in two stages.
 In the first stage, the Fels Inquiry was to be tasked with undertaking a comprehensive inquiry into the service, safety and competition issues in the Victorian taxi industry.
-In the second stage, following Professor Fels’ investigation, the Taxi Services Commission was to take over the role of industry regulator with the powers and tools necessary to drive reform in the taxi industry.
+In the second stage, following Fels' investigation, the Taxi Services Commission was to take over the role of industry regulator with the powers and tools necessary to drive reform in the taxi industry.
 The Premier announced that the Taxi Services Commission was to be established as a statutory authority.

 The Premier indicated that the previous taxi industry regulator, the Victorian Taxi Directorate (VTD), was to operate as normal until the Taxi Services Commission was established as the industry regulator.
 Staff and resources from the VTD moved to the new body when it became the ongoing industry regulator.

 Main responsibilities

-Inquiry phase
+Inquiry

 The Commission was initially responsible for conducting an inquiry into the taxi industry and wider commercial passenger vehicle industry.
 The Commission was required to report on those matters including by making recommendations about how the commercial passenger vehicle industry should be structured and regulated.

-Regulator phase
+Regulation

 In its second phase, the commission was positioned as the Victorian Government's regulator of taxi services and other small commercial passenger vehicles.
-This role requires the TSC to, among other things, administer licensing and accreditation schemes and conduct compliance and enforcement and other activities which apply to the taxi and broader small commercial passenger vehicle industries.
-The TSC commenced as the taxi industry regulator on 1 July 2013.
+This role requires the STV to, among other things, administer licensing and accreditation schemes and conduct compliance and enforcement and other activities which apply to the taxi and broader small commercial passenger vehicle industries.
+The STV commenced as the taxi industry regulator on 1 July 2013.

+Its regulations include licensing, accreditation, and background checks of drivers.
+In 2014, the STV sued Uber X following an investigation that found they were contravening parts of the law.
+The STV created a pathway for the legalisation of Uber services in Victoria in 2015.
+This was facilitated by a rule change that meant taxi drivers no longer needed to be affiliated with a registered network.
+In 2023, after waiving fees during the COVID-19 pandemic, the agency started charging fees again for accreditation, which caused many operators' licenses to lapse.

+The STV is also charged with keeping data of past trips taken by taxis as a recommendation of the inquiry.

 Governance

 Establishment

-The TSC was established following passage of the Transport Legislation Amendment (Taxi Services Reform and Other Matters) Act 2011, which amended the Transport Integration Act 2010 to create the TSC, alongside Victoria's other transport agencies, as a body corporate.
+STV was established following passage of the Transport Legislation Amendment (Taxi Services Reform and Other Matters) Act 2011, which amended the Transport Integration Act 2010 to create the STV, alongside Victoria's other transport agencies, as a body corporate.

 Constitution

-The TSC consists of a Chairperson and up to two Commissioners.
+STV consists of a Chairperson and up to two Commissioners.
 Professor Allan Fels was appointed as initial Chairperson to conduct the Taxi Industry Inquiry.
 Provision was made for staff to be engaged by the TSC.
 The Commissioners in the TSC's initial inquiry phase were not transitioned to manage the TSC when it assumed its role as industry regulator.

-Transport Integration Act
+Legislation

-The Transport Integration Act provides the TSC with a governance framework - the objects, functions and powers - which comprise the charter of the agency.
+The Transport Integration Act provides the STV with a governance framework - the objects, functions and powers - which comprise the charter of the agency.